 One of the symptoms of low vitamin C levels is bleeding gums.

 History tells us that without access to vitamin C-rich fruits and vegetables centuries ago, sailors would get a disease called scurvy, with bruised and bleeding gums being among the most important signs.
 And current research shows that adequate levels of vitamin C reduce the risk of periodontal disease.

-What to eat: Citrus fruits, red pepper, tomato, kiwifruit, sweet potatoes, broccoli, strawberries, and cantaloupe are all good sources of vitamin C. Since some of these are very acidic, it is a good idea to rinse your mouth with water after eating them.
+What to eat: Citrus fruits, orange juice, red pepper, tomato, kiwifruit, sweet potatoes, broccoli, strawberries, and cantaloupe are all good sources of vitamin C. Since some of these are very acidic, it is a good idea to rinse your mouth with water after eating them.

 Recommended vitamin C supplement: